blablacar/dgr/README.md

 ```

 ## Ok, but concretely how should I use it?
+(Need rework since deprecation of from)

 Currently, Linux distrib and package managers are not designed to support container the way it should be used.
 Especially on the **from** & **dependencies** parts.